mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 Lots of questions.
 If you practice zazen and enlightenment, and then immediately you can save all sentient beings – wonderful, no problem.
 It’s not necessary to become sick. ...
 Why did [Vimalakirti](glossary#vimalakirti) become sick?
 This is really true.
 Even though you obtain enlightenment, even though you try to practice deeply, again and again, you become sick, because, I told you before, if you look at human beings around your life ... immediately you suffer.
 “Why do you do this?
 Is this useful for human beings?” *[unintelligible]* ridiculous.
 You just really [get] sick.

-Also, to die when the time comes, whoever you are, you have to die, regardless of whether you attain enlightenment or not, there are ignorant people there who don’t understand you absolutely.
+Also, to die when the time comes, whoever you are, you have to die.
+Regardless of whether you attain enlightenment or not, there are ignorant people there who don’t understand you absolutely.
 This is [a] really big problem: dragging in all human beings.
 Why do you have to practice?

 So, that’s why Engo Zen Master says, “This fellow has broken down quite a bit.
 He’s dragging in other people.”